 Coastline.
-Well, you might say, of course there is coastline, England is an island.
+Well, you might say, of course there is coastline, England is part of Britain which is an island.

 But, before the England Coast Path came into view, only one English coastline has a national trail along its length.
 The South-West Coast Path, at well over 600 miles, is the longest of our national trails, hugging almost every mile of the region.